naeglinghaff/CV/README.md

 You can find some of my writing here: naeglinghaff.pythonanywhere.com

+#### Learning ####

+You don't get a 1st class degree without being good at teaching yourself.
+Over the years I've developed a system for teaching myself new material quickly.
+I used to be really inflexible - now I can touch my toes.
+I used to have no idea what a deadlift was - I taught myself the proper form.
+I never knew what a byte, algorithm or binary search tree were, but I followed Harvard's CS50 course and now I do.

 ## Where I've studied ##

 Makers Academy (January 2020 to May 2020)